 RECALL: Press this button to see which track is playing.
 Press it again within five seconds to see how long it has been playing (elapsed time).
+Press it again to return to time, or let the display return automatically.

-PREV (1): Press this button to go to the start of the current track, if more than eight seconds have played.
-If you hold the button or press it more than once, the player will continue moving back through the disc.
-The SEEK backward arrow will also find the previous selection on the tape.
+PREV: Press this button to go to the start of the current track, if more than eight seconds have played.
+If you hold the button or press it more than once, the player will continue moving back or forward through the disc.